 - Do they all look the same, or are there different seizure behaviors you or others have noticed?

-- What medications have you or your child tried?
+- What medicines have you or your child tried?
 What doses were used?

 - Have you noticed any seizure triggers, such as sleep deprivation or illness?